sharko99/light-api/README.md

 Welcome to **LightAPI**, the most modular, easy-to-use, and feature-rich Express API template!
 Whether you're a beginner or an experienced developer, LightAPI provides a solid foundation to kickstart your project.

+## Change Log

+### 1.0.1 - 2024-06-05 (YYYY-MM-DD)
+- Added postgreSQL support.
+Credits: [kush-js](https://github.com/kush-js)
+- Changed the default port to 5005
+- Added a field in the .env to hide user id from userHandler token
+- Added Authorization header in the routes comments examples
+- Protected routes and MySQL2 functions have been tested and are working
+- Still need a complete test for postgreSQL (Your PR are welcome :))

+### 1.0.0 - 2024-06-03 (YYYY-MM-DD)
+- Initial release

 ## Features

 LightAPI comes packed with a variety of powerful features: